g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

   login(username, password).then(...);
 };
 ```
-In this example, we observe the `App.js` file having an import referring to a shared `login` function from a shared authentication package called (`@ecommerce/shared-auth`).
+In this example, we observe the `App.js` file having an import referring to a shared `login` function from a shared authentication package called// web-store/src/app/App.js
+import { login } from '@ecommerce/shared-auth';

+const handleLogin = () => {
+  login(username, password).then(...);
+}; (`@ecommerce/shared-auth`).
 This hints that this authentication logic can be reused from one component to the other.
 The `handleLogin` method invokes that function and provides the arguments `username` and `password` for the parameters.
 It probably returns a promise that is waited for by `.then(...)` to take some actions following the result of a login attempt, such as moving the user to another page or presenting them with some message.
 This approach encourages the reuse of code as all the authentication logic is placed in one module, which can be easily updated and used in different applications or services within the monorepo.
 The consolidation of such libraries means that all the applications will be working with the same authentication logic, thereby minimizing redundancy and upholding uniformity.

 ### Step 3: Optimizing CI/CD with Caching and Affected Builds
 To optimize and speed up feedback, this team uses Nx caching and affected builds.
 Thus, whenever developers make code changes, push those changes to the repository, create new tests, or attempt to rebuild, then only the modified parts of the codebase are being tested and rebuilt.